About The Backyard Farmer

 Wirral_peninsula_satellite

-The Wirral Peninsula: The Backyard Farmer is based in this unique area, offering a blend of urban convenience and rural tranquility.
+The Wirral Peninsula: The Backyard Farmer is based in this unique area, offering a blend of urban convenience and rural tranquillity.
 Nestled between North Wales and Liverpool, the Wirral’s lush green spaces inspire much of the content on this blog.

 Many of the guides and tools on this site are written specifically for UK conditions, seasons, and regulations.
+For more info in the Wirral coastline see our article ‘Wirral Coast Wildlife: Habitats, Protected Species & What It Means’.

 In Summary